Over the past two weeks, Mozilla security team banned 197 Firefox add-ons that contained malicious code for data theft and more.

 The Firefox company discovered six additional add-ons developed by Tamo Junto Caixa and three add-ons that were considered fake premium products (their names were not given to the public).

-Bans were also imposed on the illegal collection of data by .
-Mozilla staff banned an anonymous add-on, WeatherPool and Your Social, Pdfviewer – tools, RoliTrade, and Rolimons Plus
+Prohibitions were also imposed on the illegal collection of data by users.
+Mozilla staff have banned an anonymous add-on, WeatherPool and Your Social, Pdfviewer - tools, RoliTrade, and Rolimons Plus

 But there were bans on malicious behavior.
 Mozilla security team has banned 30 add-ons that display various types of malicious behavior.

-Mozilla only reported the add-on IDs, not their names, so their developers can request the ban be lifted after removing the malicious behavior.
-One that went through this process was the Like4Like.org Addon, which was initially removed because the security team believed it was collecting and submitting user credentials or social media tokens to another site.
+Mozilla only listed add-on IDs, not their names, so developers can request that the ban be lifted after removing the malicious behavior.
+One add-on that went through this process was the Like4Like.org Addon, which was initially removed because the security team thought it was collecting and submitting user credentials or social media tokens to another site.